 “None of these people get paid to help our students,” Keil said.
 “They’re doing it because they care.
 It’s a network, and it’s a culture of belief that we are capable of succeeding at any level.”

 In a moot court competition, students act as attorneys in teams of two.
 They make arguments to a panel of judges by drawing from constitutional law and Supreme Court cases.
 Judges then decide winners based on public speaking ability, knowledge of cases and of law, and the ability to answer questions.

+More than 350 colleges and universities field American Moot Court Association teams.
 Each year, American Moot Court Association organizers create a single fictional U.S. Supreme Court case — often based on actual cases heard in lower courts — that competitors must address when participating in the regional and national tournaments.